-Otitis media (oh-TIE-tis ME-dee-uh) is an infection or inflammation of the middle ear.
+Otitis media (oh-TIE-tis ME-dee-uh) means the middle ear is infected or inflamed.
 It is the most common reason for young children to visit their primary care provider.
-Ear infections usually happen in children less than three years of age, but anyone of any age can get an ear infection.
-In general, there are 2 types of otitis media: acute otitis media with effusion, and chronic otitis media with effusion.
+Ear infections are usually seen in children less than three years of age, but anyone of any age can get an ear infection.
+There are 2 main types of otitis media: acute otitis media with effusion, and chronic otitis media with effusion.
 Effusion (ef-FYOO-zhun) means fluid in the middle ear space.
-Acute otitis media has a sudden onset of fever, pain and irritability.
+Acute otitis media starts suddenly with fever, pain and irritability.
 Chronic otitis media with effusion means there is fluid in the middle ear space for 3 months or more.

-Acute otitis media with effusion is caused by germs or viruses that grow and cause pus to form behind the eardrum.
+Acute otitis media with effusion is caused by germs or viruses that grow.
+As they grow, they cause pus to form behind the eardrum.
 This infection is usually very painful.
 Acute otitis media without effusion is a very early infection before the middle ear fluid has formed.
 The eardrum is usually red and painful.

 These types of ear infections can cause temporary or permanent hearing loss if not treated.
 If your child shows signs of ear infection, he or she should be seen by a doctor as soon as possible.